hudson-nascimento/hudson-nascimento/README.md

 I'm a brazilian software developer, is a pleasure see you here.
 Find additional information about what I do and how contact me.

- - I’m currently working as a Dev at [CooperSystem](www.coopersystem.com.br)
+ - I’m currently working as a Dev at Home.
  - I love to work with .NET and C#, but like chalenges in Python and Node too.

 #### Find me: